Budibase/website/content/blog/updates/pricing-v3.md

 ---
-title: Introducing our new pricing plans
+title: Upcoming pricing and limit changes
 description: We're updating our pricing from per-user to a combination of per-user and per-creator.
 type: blog
 layout: single